This Meatball Sub features tender homemade meatballs simmered in marinara, loaded into a toasted bun, and topped with melty Italian cheese.

 Instructions

-• MEATBALLS: Using the large holes on a cheese grater, finely grate the onion.
-Add to a large bowl along with the milk, panko, Parmesan cheese, ground beef, minced garlic, dried oregano, fresh parsley, egg, and salt and pepper to taste (I add about 1 teaspoon salt and 1/2 teaspoon freshly cracked pepper).
+• Using the large holes on a cheese grater, finely grate the onion.
+Add to a large bowl along with milk, panko, Parmesan, ground beef, minced garlic, dried oregano, fresh parsley, egg, and salt and pepper to taste (I add about 1 teaspoon salt and 1/2 teaspoon freshly cracked pepper).
 Mix until ingredients are combined.
-Add in the ground beef and fold with your hands until combined.
-Handle as little as possible and don't overwork the mixture or the meatballs will be tough.
+Add ground beef and fold with your hands until combined.
+Handle as little as possible and don’t overwork the mixture or the meatballs will be tough.

-• MEATBALLS, CONTINUED: Measure out about 2 tablespoons of the mixture and gently form a ball.
-Repeat with all of the meat mixture.
-You should get around 22-25 meatballs.
-Make sure they are all about the same size so they'll cook evenly.
+• Measure out about 2 tablespoons of the mixture and gently form a ball.
+Repeat with all the meat mixture.
+You should get around 22–25 meatballs.
+Make sure they are all about the same size so they’ll cook evenly.

-• COOK: In a large nonstick skillet, add 1 and 1/2 tablespoons olive oil.
-Heat to medium high and then add in about 1/2 of the meatballs.
-Gently turn the meatballs over and cook for about 3-5 minutes or until they are browned all over (but not cooked through).
+• In a large, nonstick pan, add 1 and 1/2 tablespoons olive oil.
+Heat to medium high, then add in about half the meatballs.
+Gently turn the meatballs over and cook for about 3–5 minutes or until they are browned all over (but not cooked through).
 Remove to a plate.
-And another 1 and 1/2 tablespoons oil and repeat with the rest of the meatballs.
+Add another 1 and 1/2 tablespoons oil and repeat with the rest of the meatballs.
 Remove all meatballs to the plate.

-• COOK CONTINUED: In the same skillet, add the entire jar of marinara sauce.
+• In the same pan, add the entire jar of marinara sauce.
 Return the cooked meatballs to the pan and stir to cover them with the sauce.
-Cover with a lid and simmer for 8-12 minutes, turning every now and again, or until completely cooked through (food thermometer registers 165 degrees F).
+Cover with a lid and simmer for 8–12 minutes, turning every now and again, or until completely cooked through (food thermometer registers 165°F).

-• ROLLS: Meanwhile, preheat the oven to 350 degrees F. Cut the rolls in half lengthwise and brush with olive oil.
-Place on a large tray and bake for 3-5 minutes or until lightly toasted.
+• Meanwhile, preheat oven to 350°F. Cut the rolls in half lengthwise and brush with olive oil.
+Place on a large tray and bake for 3–5 minutes or until lightly toasted.

-• ASSEMBLE: Remove subs from the oven and set the oven temperature to high BROIL.
-Pile meatballs and sauce onto sub rolls -- 3 to 4 meatballs per sandwich.
-Top with shredded cheese and place under the broiler to melt cheese (watch carefully-- it only takes 1-2 minutes).
+• Remove subs from the oven and set the oven temperature to high broil.
+Pile meatballs and sauce onto sub rolls, 3–4 meatballs per sandwich.
+Top with shredded cheese and place under the broiler to melt cheese (watch carefully—it only takes 1–2 minutes).
 Top with shredded basil and enjoy hot.

 Calories: 604kcal | Carbohydrates: 39g | Protein: 31g | Fat: 36g | Saturated Fat: 14g | Cholesterol: 108mg | Sodium: 773mg | Potassium: 303mg | Fiber: 2g | Sugar: 6g | Vitamin A: 584IU | Vitamin C: 4mg | Calcium: 364mg | Iron: 13mg